 For some reason she found herself unaccountably annoyed by his presence.
-She rose, walked toward him, ignored the grin he was trying to hide.
+She rose and walked toward him, ignoring the grin he was trying to hide.
 "Spike.
 I can't thank you enough for all you've done for Dawn.
 I'm sure you did a fine job taking care of her, and we both know it was way beyond the call.
 But I'm back now, so you can return to your normal life."
 She began to push him toward the door.
 "I know how relieved this must make you feel.
 It can't be fun having a teenager on your hands all the time."

 "Buffy...I..."
 Spike was at a loss for words.

 "No really, I'm sure you have lots to do before the sun comes up."

 "Buffy, what's wrong with you?"
 Dawn suddenly stood in front of her.
 "Spike's not going anywhere.
 He lives here."

 "Yeah."
 Spike seemed to have found his voice, and some anger to boot.
 "In the basement, I'll have you know.
 For some time now."

 Buffy laughed.
 She felt something grow inside her: anger, panic, hysteria, she wasn't sure what.
 "Dawn, we will not have a vampire living with us."

 Dawn didn't back down.
 "Bet you wouldn't say that if it was Angel."

 "Angel isn't your ordinary vampire."